 I think after reading these articles it is clear that CBD oil can absolutely help children.
 In my personal opinion, it is very safe to give a child CBD oil.

 Having said that, would I give my daughter just any CBD product?
 No way!

 I vetted what seemed like a million CBD oil and hemp oil products.
 I wanted not only the highest quality product but also the most bioavailable product.
 (Bioavailable refers to how much gets used by the body.)
-After a couple of months I decided that there was really only one oil that I trusted enough to give to my daughter.
+After a couple of months I decided that there was really only one company whose CBD oil line I trusted enough to give to my daughter.

 How much CBD oil should my child take?

 There is no cut and dry answer to that question.
-The brand I use has a maximum daily dosage set of 4 pumps.
-In my experience and in reading what others using this product have said, most children will benefit from 1 pump or less.
+The brand I use has a maximum daily amounts set but in my experience and in reading what others using this product line have said, most children will benefit from 1/4 of the suggested amount or less.
 But again, it depends on the age of the child, weight of the child, and the specific ailment (if any) you are trying to help.

 Important note!
 A lot of people have asked why I am an affiliate with Kannaway and no longer actively promoting the Prime My Body CBD oil.
 After all, I sung the praises of Nano-Enhanced Hemp Oil.
 In short, the Prime My Body product is still a great choice and works for a lot of people.
 It is in a convenient pump which a lot of people enjoy.
 However, my audience wanted other options both in terms of the delivery system as well a higher amount of CBD per serving.
 As such, I partnered with Kannaway to bring additional product options to all of you.
 I endorse both companies so feel free to order what is best for you!
 Reach out with any questions as well.